Bells, Clocks, Watches

 8 bells |

-One bell is also struck 15 minutes prior to 8 bells being struck as a warning to the Watch below that they are expected to be on deck punctually when 8 bells are struck.
+One bell is also struck 15 minutes before the change of watch as a warning to the Watch below that they are expected to be on deck punctually when 8 bells are struck.

 [2] From the Glossary of The American Practical Navigator, 2002 Bicentennial Edition [Bowditch]: “midnight, n.
 Twelve hours from noon, or the instant the time reference crosses the lower branch of the reference celestial meridian.”